Updated on 2025-01-29 with my latest findings.

 • CMake 3.30 and higher.
 The proposal uses CMake’s experimental support for building the standard library module.

 • Ninja 1.11.
-In particular, CMake under Windows doesn’t support the usual Visual Studio generators when building modules.
+In particular, CMake under Windows doesn’t support the usual Visual Studio generators when using import std.

 Implementation